Employer Partner Policy

 Employers who wish to utilize our online system, Handshake, must agree to the following:

-The Office of Career Services has contracted with Handshake, an online career management platform.
-The purpose of Handshake is to provide career opportunities to NYIT students and graduates by making confidential information on those students and graduates (the "student information") available, online, to a prospective employer or employers (in each case, a "Participating Employer") and, conversely, to bring to the attention of Participating Employers NYIT students and graduates seeking employment.
+Career Success and Experiential Education has contracted with Handshake, an online career management platform.
+The purpose of Handshake is to provide career opportunities to New York Tech students and graduates by making confidential information on those students and graduates available, online, to a prospective employer or employers (in each case, a "Participating Employer") and, conversely, to bring to the attention of Participating Employers, students and graduates seeking employment.

 The Participating Employer understands and agrees: